ashleigh-tesla/KartozaLabNotes/README.md

 ![Simple Scale Africa Map!](/pics/Simple%20Africa%20Map.png "Simple Africa Map")

-- Continued with the *QGIS* Coursework
+- Continuing with the *QGIS* Coursework
-- Signed up with ***Open Street Map*** and then started contributing to the OSM by digitizing some features
+- Signing up with ***Open Street Map Organization*** and joining the community helps start contributing to the OSM by digitizing some map features
 - Edited the OSM by:
 > 1. adding missing features